Shrixxx/CS210-Git/README.md

-ps if the college has a problem with this contatct me and i'll take it down
+<sup> ps if the college has a problem with this contatct me and i'll take it down </sup>